orange-cloudfoundry/bosh2-errand-resource/README.md

 ## Adding to your pipeline

-To use the BOSH Deployment Resource, you must declare it in your pipeline as a resource type:
+To use the BOSH Errand Resource, you must declare it in your pipeline as a resource type:

 ```
 resource_types:
-- name: bosh-deployment
+- name: bosh-errand
   type: docker-image
   source:
-    repository: cloudfoundry/bosh-deployment-resource
+    repository: starkandwayne/bosh2-errand-resource
 ```

 ## Source Configuration